DeviCatOutlet/devicatoutlet.github.io/catcupcakes.md

 The original concept in mind with the catcupcakes was to have ranks for viewers of the channel.
 The more you watched the channel, the more your rank increased, the further up the cake line you go.
-Now these little cuties have thier own personalities and character traits!
+Now these little cuties have their own personalities and character traits!

 ![Cats Carnival](img/catscarnival.png)